elvinos/LinkedInScraper/README.md

 You must have installed in your machine (higher versions are fine):
 * Python 3.7 - virtual env
    * For windows users this can be installed through using the anaconda application on the software centre
+* A text editor, not necessary but useful for modifying input files  - recommend (Atom)[https://atom.io]

 ## Installing